Standard DBS Checks – Your Quick Guide

 Conducting Standard DBS checks allows employers to:

-• Avoid hiring individuals who could jeopardize the workplace and its employees
+- Avoid hiring individuals that could jeopardise the workplace and its employees

-Eligibility for Standard DBS checks is determined by the job role and is outlined in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
+Eligibility for Standard checks is determined by the job role and is outlined in the Rehabilitation of Offenders Act 1974.
 This legislation specifies the exceptions for various roles and duties eligible for Standard DBS checks, as outlined in the Annex of the DBS guidance.
-It is the responsibility of the employer to assess the eligibility of the job role before requesting a Standard DBS check, ensuring that they adhere to the regulations set forth in the legislation.
+It is the responsibility of the employer to assess the eligibility of the job role before requesting a Standard DBS check, ensuring that they adhere to the regulations set out in the legislation.

-Industries and professions that typically require Standard DBS checks include:
+Industries and professions that typically require Standard checks include:

-However, specific requirements for each role or industry may vary, making it essential for employers to familiarise themselves with the eligibility criteria outlined in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
+However, specific requirements for each role or industry may vary, making it essential for employers to familiarise themselves with the eligibility criteria outlined in the Rehabilitation of Offenders Act 1974.

 Documents Required for Standard DBS Checks